 Step 2.
 Map Compliance Process to IT Resources

 Every IT resource is part of a compliance process.
 This includes mobile devices, laptops, software, SaaS and cloud infrastructure.
-The status, ownership and location of each of these resources is best stored and tracked in an integrated ITAM system with auto-discovery.
+The status, ownership and location of each of these resources is best stored and tracked in an EPO solution with auto-discovery.

 Step 3.
 Create Role-Based Dashboards To Track IT Compliance Processes

-Give every player in the compliance process a way to easily view and track their tasks based on the ITAM status of resources required for compliance.
-Modern integrated ITAM should have a full-featured API to export status information into other dashboarding tools.
+Give every player in the compliance process a way to easily view and track their tasks based on the ETO status of resources required for compliance.
+A modern ETO solution should have a full-featured API to export status information into other dashboarding tools.
 Alternatively, an inline dashboarding capability can make it easy for IT teams to create dashboards based on specific roles to validate compliance.
 Compliance validation can be added as another feature field that is shared across HRIS, employee directory (ActiveX or G Suite) or other commonly used tools for managing IT usage and privileges.
-So, for example, the HR team could have an ITAM dashboard showing which employee had not yet turned on 2FA in all their SaaS tools or hard drive encryption on their laptop.
+So, for example, the HR team could have an ITAM, SAM, or MDM dashboard showing which employee had not yet turned on 2FA in all their SaaS tools or hard drive encryption on their laptop or mobile device.
 IT, compliance, legal and HR might each have a different view depending on what information they need to understand their compliance tasks.

 Step 4.
-Integrate Compliance Processes and Workflows from ITAM into Other Collaboration Tools
+Integrate Compliance Processes and Workflows from ETO into Other Collaboration Tools

-This is just an outline of how Smart ITAM can make it easier to collaborate on compliance processes.
-By enhancing visibility, communication and processes, an integrated ITAM can remove some of the coordination burden of the compliance team and automate parts of the process that formerly involved manual updates.
+This is just an outline of how Enterprise Technology Orchestration can make it easier to collaborate on compliance processes.
+By enhancing visibility, communication and processes, an ETO can remove some of the coordination burden of the compliance team and automate parts of the process that formerly involved manual updates.
 This will mean not only less time spent on tasks that no one really enjoys but also fewer errors and more repeatable processes.
-In turn, this means better organizational compliance – starting from the touchstone of all compliance processes, the ITAM.
+In turn, this means better organizational compliance – starting from the touchstone of all compliance processes, the Enterprise Technology Orchestration system.